apicollective/apibuilder/DEVELOPER.md

   3. Enter 'http://localhost:9002' for service URI

-Now both should be running and able to talk to each other, and should recompile in situ for a nice development experience.
+Now both should be running and able to talk to each other, and should recompile in site for a nice development experience.

 Updating generated code
 =======================